 Abuse is a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
-Children may be abused in a family or in an institutional or community setting by those known to them, or more rarely, by others (e.g. via the internet).
-They may be abused by an adult or adults or another child or children.
+Children may be abused in a family or in an institutional or community setting by those known to them, or more rarely, by others.
+Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
+Children may be abused by an adult or adults or another child or children.

 It is generally accepted that there are four main forms of abuse.
 It is accepted that in all forms of abuse there are elements of emotional abuse, and that some children are subjected to more than one form of abuse at any one time.
-The following definitions are from Working Together to Safeguard Children (March 2015 and 2017 amendment).
+The following definitions are from 'Working Together to Safeguard Children' (Sept.
+2018)